CPS = Child Protective Services; cases now litigated in name of Texas Department of Family &

 Appellant challenges the trial court’s termination of his parental rights to his minor child.
 In three issues,

-Valencia contends that his court-appointed attorney’s performance at trial “was so patently deficient that [he]
+Valencia contends that his court-appointed attorney’s performance at trial “was so patently deficient that

-as revealed in a five and one-half page trial transcript, is legally and factually insufficient to support the trial court’
+him at trial, as revealed in a five and one-half page trial transcript, is legally and factually insufficient to

-s findings that he endangered the child and that termination of his parental rights is in the child’s best interest.
+support the trial court’s findings that he endangered the child and that termination of his parental rights is

-We reverse that portion of the decree terminating the parent-child relationship between Valencia and V.V.
+in the child’s best interest.
+We reverse that portion of the decree terminating the parent-child relationship

 Before Justices Jennings, Higley and Sharp